Pontificia Universidad Católica Argentina

 - Open to juniors and seniors with at least 4 semesters of Spanish

 - Be matched to an Argentine student by participating in the PAL program

 - Take courses focusing on Argentina and Latin America

 Students will directly enroll in courses at Pontificia Universidad Católica Argentina (UCA).
 Before each semester UCA offers an optional Spanish language course before the orientation week.
 Students wanting to deepen their knowledge of Latin America can enroll in courses focused on the region.
-The majority of the course offerings are in Spanish, but there are approximately six courses taught in English per semester.
+The majority of the course offerings are in Spanish and some in English.